This chapter describes BS2000-specific features for Java in the database. This chapter includes:

 dbms_java.loadjava, relative path names are preceded by the value of

 As far as I/O is concerned, the Oracle JAVAVM uses the database character set as system property

 file.encoding.
 Therefore the following Oracle Database on Fujitsu BS2000/OSD database character sets have been added to the list of supported Java encodings:

 These encodings are not known to any other Java implementation.

 The system property

 file.encoding, however, does not apply to Java property files.
-Property files always use the encoding 8859_1 (refer to Oracle Database SQLJ Developer's Guide).
+Property files always use the encoding 8859_1.
+Refer to Oracle Database SQLJ Developer's Guide for more details.
 The system property

 file.encoding is used when compiling a source file.
 You can change this default by either using the following procedure or by setting the encoding option of the procedure

 A simple Java demonstration program running in the server is shipped under: